 Next comes the fun part.
 After all that prep my stomach is starting to growl because it looks so good at this point !
 Matter of fact as I write this I hear my stomach growling !

 I then take a nice 12” or larger iron skillet and thinly layer it with olive oil.
 Not just a coating and not too much where you get burned from being splashed but enough to give the chicken a nice golden brown look on the outsides.
 I bring the skillet to heat and make sure that the oil is nice and hot.
 Safely place the chicken breasts in giving you enough room to flip them over.
 If they’re huge maybe two at a time.
 After about two minutes or so depending on how hot your skillet is, flip the chicken.
 The key is to get that golden brown texture and color of the chicken and breading.
 Once the chicken is brown on both sides into the oven we go !

 Get a large oven safe deep serving dish and of course make sure you grease your dish with either butter or cooking spray to prevent sticking.
 Place your chicken in and place in the oven.
 Bake in oven for about 20 minutes at temperature (400F/200C) until the chicken is no longer pink and the juices are running clear.
+Safe internal temp should be about 165 degrees.
 You can also spoon the drippings over the chicken while cooking.